The Experiment

 A 15-property San Antonio portfolio proved — twice — that optimization isn't a nice-to-have.
 When it stopped, revenue fell.
 When it came back, records broke.

 Anthony's portfolio looked like a management problem on paper.
-Fifteen properties — fourteen luxury apartments in a single building at 120 Ninth Street, plus a three-bedroom house — all running through Hostaway, all underperforming relative to the asset quality.
+Fifteen properties — fourteen luxury apartments in a single building, plus a three-bedroom house — all running through Hostaway, all underperforming relative to the asset quality.

 The photography was inconsistent.
 Listing descriptions were copy-pasted across units with different floor plans, different views, different guest profiles.
 The pricing wasn't dynamic.
 And the combined monthly revenue across all fifteen properties was roughly what a single well-optimized luxury unit in the right market can produce.